lindzcook/USNDataGuides/data-graphics.md

 Apply the following rules to numbers wherever they appear in graphics:

 Except where special precision is required, round numbers and use whole numbers.
 Don't portray precision that doesn't really exist.
-This can be accomplished in Excel using the [ROUND function.](http://office.microsoft.com/en-us/excel-help/round-a-number-HP003056144.aspx)
+This can be accomplished in Excel using the [ROUND function.](http://office.microsoft.com/en-us/excel-help/round-a-number-HP003056144.aspx) Always round as your last step.

 When displaying numbers in a table, make them either right-aligned or decimal-aligned.